The Prom (film): Production

 The film is based on the same premise as the musical of the same name, that uses music by Matthew Sklar, lyrics by Chad Beguelin, and a book by Bob Martin and Beguelin, based on an original concept by Jack Viertel.
 The film is also loosely based around the 2010 Itawamba County School District prom controversy.

 CNN notes the film project is on "theme with Murphy's advocacy for more inclusivity in Hollywood" including his spearheading the 2017 Half Initiative, to "create equal representation for women and minorities behind the camera".
 Murphy announced plans for the adaptation during a charity performance of the musical at New York's Longacre Theatre in April 2019.

 On June 25, 2019, Meryl Streep, James Corden, Andrew Rannells and Nicole Kidman were revealed to be cast as the four leads, with Keegan-Michael Key as the school principal.
 Ariana Grande was initially cast as Alyssa Greene, a popular but closeted cheerleader and Emma's girlfriend, but scheduling conflicts with the Sweetener World Tour forced Grande to drop out.
 Kerry Washington was cast in October, with Ariana DeBose joining in November, replacing Grande in the role of Alyssa.
 Jo Ellen Pellman was also cast as Emma following a nationwide search.
 Madelaine Petsch also auditioned for Pellman's role.
 The project is the first film under Murphy's $300 million deal with Netflix, and fifth overall.
 On January 25, 2020, Awkwafina dropped out of the film due to scheduling conflicts and Kevin Chamberlin was recast as Sheldon Saperstein.
 On June 25, 2020, it was revealed that Tracey Ullman and Mary Kay Place were also part of the cast.
+Casey Nicholaw, who directed and choreographed the Broadway production, choreographed the film's dance numbers.

 Filming commenced on December 11, 2019, in Los Angeles.
 On March 12, 2020, production was suspended due to the COVID-19 pandemic.
 Prior to this, the leads had wrapped filming, with only two days of second unit filming left, which was initially scheduled to resume in mid-April, but was ultimately delayed to summer.
 Production resumed on July 23, 2020.